zlin7/scrib/README.md

 It will also require `cython=0.29` to speed up the compute.

 ### Example:
-First, do go `opt.QuickSearch` and follow the `README.md` there to build and test the cython extension.
+First, try `python -m opt.CoordDescent` to see if the cython code works properly.
-Run `opt/CoordDescent.py` to see an example of how to use SCRIB.
+`opt/CoordDescent.py` contains an example of how to use SCRIB.

 We've also attached the predictions from the ISRUC, and you can run `demos/examples.ipynb` to replicate the experiment in our paper.